Regulatory, Pricing and Reimbursement Overview: Argentina

 Compliance with the regulations is monitored by means of inspections, sample testing, traceability systems for pharmaceutical products and prohibitions by the health authorities.

 In the framework of a Pan American Health Organization (PAHO) initiative to promote the recognition of Drug Regulatory Authorities, ANMAT´s evaluation process finished on December 11, 2009.
 PAHO fosters this WHO initiative in the Americas by carrying out evaluation processes led by experts.
 Countries submit themselves to the evaluation processes voluntarily.
-After exhaustive consultation and approval procedures, all the Americas countries agreed upon the election of an evaluation tool comprising all the regulatory functions an Authority should perform and the indicators proving its compliance.
+After exhaustive consultation and approval procedures, all the American countries agreed upon the election of an evaluation tool comprising all the regulatory functions an Authority should perform and the indicators proving its compliance.
 The first Drug Regulatory Authorities (DRA) that applied for an evaluation were: Chile´s ISP, Colombia´s INVIMA, Cuba´s CECMED and Argentina´s ANMAT.
 The evaluation performed on ANMAT was rated with a level IV certification, which is the maximum rating granted and which makes it the first National Reference Authority in Drugs Regulation in the region.

-The regulatory regime can be comparable with the U.S. Food and Drug Administration or the European Medicines Agency with regards to expectations and requirements, because all of them aim at similar objectives, that is to say, the health and safety of the population.
+The regulatory regime can be comparable with the U.S. Food and Drug Administration or the European Medicines Agency with regards to expectations and requirements because all of them aim at similar objectives, that is to say, the health and safety of the population.
 Nevertheless, they do not have the same exact norms for regulating the pharmaceutical products, medicines and medical devices.

-9. What is the potential range of penalties for noncompliance?
+9. What is the potential range of penalties for non-compliance?

 Penalties for non-compliance with the local regulatory framework will vary depending on the type and degree of infringement (e.g., potential risk for the health of patients, degree of intentionality, recidivism, unfair competition, etc.).
 There could be administrative, civil or criminal sanctions.